airbreather2/CMEECourseWork/Feedback/Feedback_Week3_log_20241027.md

 1. **break.R**: The code demonstrates a break condition effectively.
 Adding comments for each condition, like `i == 10`, would improve clarity.   #DONE
 2. **sample.R**: Illustrates sampling techniques efficiently.
 Adding a brief summary of performance differences between preallocation and non-preallocation methods would make the example more informative. #DONE
 3. **Vectorize1.R**: Demonstrates the speed advantage of vectorized functions.
-Additional comments clarifying the performance benefits would be helpful.
+Additional comments clarifying the performance benefits would be helpful. #DONE
 4. **R_conditionals.R**: This file has functions for checking numeric properties.
-Edge case handling (e.g., `NA` values) and additional comments for each function would enhance robustness.
+Edge case handling (e.g., `NA` values) and additional comments for each function would enhance robustness. #DONE
 5. **apply1.R**: Uses `apply()` effectively for row and column calculations.
-Descriptions of each calculation step would make the code easier to understand.
+Descriptions of each calculation step would make the code easier to understand. #DONE
 6. **basic_io.R**: Manages file I/O well but encountered an issue due to missing `trees.csv`.
-Optimizing repeated write operations could improve efficiency.
+Optimizing repeated write operations could improve efficiency. #DONE
 7. **SQLinR.R**: Demonstrates SQLite operations in R but ran into issues with missing data.
-Documenting dependencies in the README or confirming file paths would prevent this.
+Documenting dependencies in the README or confirming file paths would prevent this. #IGNORE
 8. **Girko.R**: Generates an eigenvalue plot.
-Ensuring the required packages (`ggplot2`) are installed beforehand would help avoid runtime errors.
+Ensuring the required packages (`ggplot2`) are installed beforehand would help avoid runtime errors. #Done
 9. **boilerplate.R**: Provides a function template with a clear structure.
-Adding comments for function arguments and return values would improve readability.
+Adding comments for function arguments and return values would improve readability. #DONE
 10. **apply2.R**: Demonstrates conditional applications effectively.
-Adding comments for each conditional operation would improve readability.
+Adding comments for each conditional operation would improve readability. #DONE
 11. **DataWrang.R**: Contains detailed data wrangling steps.
-Adding comments explaining each transformation step, especially when reshaping data, would clarify the process.
+Adding comments explaining each transformation step, especially when reshaping data, would clarify the process. #DONE
 12. **control_flow.R**: Demonstrates control structures like `for`, `if`, and `while`.
-Summarizing each structure’s purpose in a header would enhance understanding.
+Summarizing each structure’s purpose in a header would enhance understanding. #DONE
 13. **MyBars.R**: This script encountered data-loading issues.
-Including sample data or specifying input requirements in the README would improve usability.
+Including sample data or specifying input requirements in the README would improve usability. #DONE
 14. **TreeHeight.R**: Calculates tree height based on trigonometric formulas but raised errors due to missing data.
-Adding example data or sample calculations would clarify usage.
+Adding example data or sample calculations would clarify usage. #Done
 15. **plotLin.R**: Plots linear regression and encountered a directory issue.
-Adding `dir.create()` in the script or ensuring directory availability would help avoid errors.
+Adding `dir.create()` in the script or ensuring directory availability would help avoid errors. #DONE
 16. **next.R**: Uses `next` in a loop to skip specific iterations.
-Comments explaining the purpose of `next` would improve clarity.
+Comments explaining the purpose of `next` would improve clarity. #DONE
 17. **browse.R**: Contains debugging points using `browser()`.
-Commenting out `browser()` for production or isolating it in a dedicated debugging directory (`sandbox`) would streamline the code.
+Commenting out `browser()` for production or isolating it in a dedicated debugging directory (`sandbox`) would streamline the code. #DONE
 18. **preallocate.R**: Demonstrates the benefits of preallocation effectively.
-Comments describing timing differences would make the performance advantage clearer.
+Comments describing timing differences would make the performance advantage clearer. #DONE
-19. **try.R**: Demonstrates error handling with `try()` effectively but could benefit from using `tryCatch()` for more structured control.
+19. **try.R**: Demonstrates error handling with `try()` effectively but could benefit from using `tryCatch()` for more structured control. #DONE

 ### General Code Suggestions